katiewil/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

 #### Advice for hosting your own CSS

-While the example above demonstrates how to use an in-page style tag, we strongly encourage you to create your own stylesheet by copying the `okta-theme.css` file onto your own website, and update that file as needed.
+While the example above demonstrates how to use an in-page style tag, we strongly encourage you to create your own style sheet by copying the `okta-theme.css` file onto your own website, and update that file as needed.
 Here is what that might look like in your HTML: